Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Related Work

 The majority of datasets containing real-life clouds are based on medium-resolution Sentinel-2 data.
-It is hard to develop and evaluate the removal of clouds in high resolution imagery with salient structures and abundant textured features.
-Our Planet-CR dataset aims to advance the task of cloud removal from high resolution imagery by releasing the cloudy and cloud-free PlanetScope data with short time lags in combination with Sentinel-1 SAR data and WorldCover land cover maps.
-The inclusion of Sentinel-1 SAR data enables the exploration of multi-modal fusion for cloud removal, and the inclusion of WorldCover land cover product enables to disentangle the performance over different land cover types and evaluate the quality of recovered semantic information.
-While the short revisit time may facilitate to temporal mosaicing, it is not applicable to time-critical applications~\citep{voigt2007satellite}.
-And when encountering continual cloudy days, cloud-free reference data from an adjacent period is largely unavailable~\citep{GLF-CR}.
-It is worth noticing that \cite{9093564} train a baseline land classification model and evaluate its accuracy from cloudy, cloud-free, and predicted cloud-free images, respectively, to demonstrate the power of the predicted cloud-free images for downstream use.
-However, cloud removal is a pixel-level reconstruction task, an image-level classification task cannot adequately reflect the quality of predicted cloud-free images.
-Because the correct class can be inferred even if the image is partially occluded~\citep{gu2022explicit}.
-With our Planet-CR dataset, a pixel-level classification task, \ie, semantic segmentation, can be designed, which will be more suitable for evaluating the power of the cloud removal methods on semantic information recovery.
+It is hard to develop and evaluate the removal of clouds in high-resolution imagery with salient structures and abundant textured features.
+Our \datasetname{} dataset aims to advance the task of cloud removal from high-resolution imagery by releasing the cloudy and cloud-free PlanetScope data in combination with Sentinel-1 SAR data and WorldCover land cover maps.
+The inclusion of Sentinel-1 SAR data enables the exploration of multi-modal fusion for cloud removal, and the inclusion of WorldCover land cover product enables disentangling the performance over different land cover types and evaluating the quality of recovered semantic information.
+It is worth noticing that Sarukkai et al.~\citep{9093564} train a baseline land classification model and evaluate its accuracy from cloudy, cloud-free, and predicted cloud-free images, respectively, to demonstrate the power of the predicted cloud-free images for downstream use.
+However, cloud removal is a pixel-level reconstruction task.
+Hence, an image-level classification task cannot adequately reflect the quality of predicted cloud-free images, as the correct class can be inferred even if the image is partially occluded~\citep{gu2022explicit}.
+Within our \datasetname{} dataset, a pixel-level classification task, i.e., semantic segmentation, is provided---which is more suitable for evaluating the power of cloud removal methods on detailed semantic information recovery.